Six Daily Devotionals from the Sermpn om the Mount

 and fasting, are to be done discreetly without drawing attention to oneself.

-importance of cultivating an inner spiritual life that is authentic and personal rather than a public
+- Inner Spiritual Life: Matthew 6:1 calls for the cultivation an inner spiritual life that is authentic and personal over against a public display of religiosity.

 - Divine Reward: Jesus speaks of a reward from God.
 He suggests that God sees and